How Bulldozers Became a Symbol of Anti-Muslim Hate in India

 The most high-profile bulldozer case in India occurred when the Babri Masjid, a Mughal-era mosque in the city of Ayodhya, was reduced to rubble in 1992 by Hindu nationalists over claims it stood on the site of an ancient Hindu temple.
 The case polarized the nation for nearly two decades until 2019, when the Supreme Court handed the land over to Hindus for temple construction, while a special criminal court in 2020 acquitted those accused of destroying the mosque.

-Experts say the events around Babri Masjid were vital in advancing the careers of many top BJP officials, including Modi, who played a key role in overseeing the demolition of the mosque and the construction of the new temple.
+Experts say the events around Babri Masjid were vital in advancing the careers of many top BJP officials, including the current Prime Minister of India, Narendra Modi, who played a key role in overseeing the demolition of the mosque and the construction of the new temple.

 Many local Hindu nationalist leaders have only embraced bulldozers in the years since.
 Yogi Adiyanath, a Hindu cleric and the chief minister of Uttar Pradesh, has even earned the nickname “Bulldozer Baba,” or the “father of the bulldozer."